Solved: Messages Taking Up iCloud Storage

 Although turning off backup for text messages can prevent text messages from taking up iCloud storage, you may also miss important messages due to phone being stolen, phone reset, and other reasons.
 In fact, aside from iCloud, you can use other backup services to create backups for your text messages.
 Our pick is FoneTool.

-Besides, this software offers full backup for iPhone that lets you backup all iPhone content and settings.
+Also, this software offers full backup for iPhone that lets you back up all iPhone content and settings.
 In terms of data restoration, it provides flexible data recovery, including restoring backup files to the original device or a new device and previewing files before restoration.

 Step 1.
 Download and run FoneTool.
 Plug in your iPhone to computer using a USB cable and trust your iPhone to connect with the computer.

 Step 2.
 Select Phone Backup and go to Selective Backup.